krisshen/lets-learn-some-aws/AIF-C01/pages/page_167.md

 - E. Response generation for the user

 Correct Answer:
-A Community vote distribution A (100%)
+AC Community vote distribution A (100%)